 10. Get some data

 Team tools like Yammer and Slack show data around engagement and sharing.
 Data in isolation is OK – but used to help bring insights as to how your cultural changes are going?
 Then they are invaluable.

 Action to take: Gather data.
 Use it to illuminate progress and inform decision making.

-We all need to learn to grow, but this is about cultural change and knowing when to use technology, process and tools to help us do so.
+We all need to learn to grow, but becoming a learning organisation is about cultural change and knowing when to use technology, process and tools to help us do so.
 I hope this gives you a great starting point.
 Any questions, let me know in the comments below.
 Thanks for reading!